 SMPO uses funds raised each year to directly support our teachers and classrooms, so 100% of the money raised will be used at our school to benefit our children.
 We give teachers, specialists and administration funding for supplies and expenses not covered by the district; field trip opportunities for each class; subscriptions for National Geographic for 6-9 students, planners for 9-12 students; and so much more.

-Reading officially begins on Friday, February 2.
+Students may start collecting pledges on Friday, February 5.
+Friends and family can sponsor your child’s reading either as a flat rate or per minute pledge.
+Reading will officially begin on Friday, February 12.
 Students have 15 days to read as many minutes as they can.
-Prizes will be awarded for fundraising efforts as well as minutes read.
+Prizes will be awarded for fundraising efforts, as well as minutes read.

 How it Works

 February 5–11: Gather sponsors using your student’s unique fundraising page.

 February 11: Family Reading Night Kick Off Event, more details to come.

 Feb 12–26: Read-a-Thon!
 Read and log reading minutes.
 We’ve created a tracker to help.

 March 1–5: Complete the 2021 SMPO Read-a-Thon reading log form for each student to submit their total minutes read.

 Check your email for your student’s unique fundraising page.
 Claim it and begin customizing it.
 Share the page with family and friends via social media, email or other method to help your student collect pledges.